dell/csm-docs/content/docs/contributionguidelines/_index.md

 ### Branching strategy

-CSM documentation portal follows a scaled trunk branching strategy where short-lived branches are created off of the main branch.
-When coding is complete, the branch is merged back into main after being approved in a pull request code review.
+The CSM documentation portal follows a release branch strategy where a branch is created for each release and all documentation changes made for a release are done on that branch.
+The release branch is then merged into the main branch at the time of the release.
+In some situations it may be sufficient to merge a non-release branch to main if it fixes some issue in the documentation for the current released version.

 #### Branch Naming Convention